cs0320/notes/book/src/success-in-0320/success-in-0320.md

 **Document your assumptions and needs**.
 It will save you time and pain in the future.

-Don't misunderstand me: you'll all write _lots_ of code in this class.
-Your career in CSCI so far has likely trained you to write a lot of code.
+Don't misunderstand me: you'll work with a lot of code in this class.
 But just writing code is, frankly, _not good enough_.

 ## What makes "good software"?